 Mapping and overlays are available in .KMZ and .PDF format for an additional fee unless specified that they are included in our quote or documentation.
 The SitRep team can capture the information from the locating services and translate those into a map for your records or review.
 We use a sub-meter GPS antenna to capture the locations and create the overview for you.
-CAD processing is also available for an additional charge.

 By hiring SitRep Services, LLC for your private utility locating needs, you understand the limitations of site / environmental conditions and equipment and agree to unconditionally release from any and all liability SitRep Services its employees, owners, contractors and all related third parties for any and all damage, loss or negligence alleged by you, the customer, or any other party.
 SitRep Services, LLC is not liable for missing or inaccurate locations or marking, nor for any loss associated.

 Terms, conditions and limitations are subject to change without notice.
 Please review the most up-to-date information available upon request via email email@example.com.
 By authorizing work (whether verbal or written) you are stating that you have the authority to authorize the described work on behalf of the listed client for the amounts described above and are authorized to unconditionally agree to the terms described herein.